 The Sea Kayaking Scotland Trail is Europe’s first long distance sea kayaking trip, stretching from Gigha in the south to the wonderful Summer Isles in the north.

-The Sea Kayaking Scotland Trail is Europe’s first long distance sea kayak trail, stretching from Gigha in the south to the wonderful Summer Isles in the north.
+The Sea Kayaking Scotland Trail is Europe’s first long-distance sea kayak trail, stretching from Gigha in the south to the wonderful Summer Isles in the north.

-The trail was created by sea-kayaking videographer Simon Willis to encourage sea kayakers to explore Scotland’s west coast, and has quickly been recognised as one of the best sea kayaking journeys to be found anywhere in the world.
+The trail was created by sea-kayaking videographer Simon Willis to encourage sea kayakers to explore Scotland’s west coast and has quickly been recognised as one of the best sea kayaking journeys to be found anywhere in the world.

 Our award-winning Sea Kayaking Scotland trip is designed to allow you to experience some of the best parts of the Scottish Sea Kayak Trail over a number of day trips.
-Rather than camping, accommodation is provided a couple of sea kayaker friendly west coast inns, meaning that you always have somewhere warm and dry to return to after a day on the water.
+Rather than camping, accommodation is provided at a couple of sea kayaker friendly west coast inns, meaning that you always have somewhere warm and dry to return to after a day on the water.
 We have a split the trail up into 3 manageable sections South, Central and North.